aifenaike/Weather-To-Watt/README.md

 ## Model Development

 I adopted a **multi-label regression** strategy to enable simultaneous predictions of Diffuse Horizontal Irradiance (DHI), Direct Normal Irradiance (DNI), and Global Horizontal Irradiance (GHI).
-This approach allows for a detailed analysis of solar irradiance in clear sky conditions. **Central to this microservice is the predictive model, for which I chose the CatBoost algorithm.
+This approach allows for a detailed analysis of solar irradiance in clear sky conditions. **Central to this project is the predictive model, for which I chose the CatBoost algorithm.
 Renowned for its high performance as a gradient boosting framework, CatBoost excels in managing datasets that are both diverse and complex.**

 To ensure the model's accuracy and reliability, it was trained on a historical dataset encompassing both weather data and solar irradiance measurements.
 This training process emphasized the following key inputs:
   - **Timestamp**: Date and time of measurement